phofl/phofl.github.io/content/pages/about.md

 As a core developer of pandas I am mostly working on several of our Roadmap items like improving the support of our extension array dtypes.
 Additionally, I am doing Sprints with [PyLadies Berlin](https://berlin.pyladies.com) aimed at attracting new contributors for pandas.

+The postings on this site are my own and do not necessarily represent the position, strategy or opinions of Coiled.

 ### Contact